+• Nationality/citizenship: You must fulfil one of the following criteria:

+i) be a permanent resident of Hong Kong, OR

+ii) be a citizen of China who is studying at (or has obtained an Honours degree from) a university in Hong Kong, OR iii) have lived in Hong Kong for no less than 7 years and can demonstrate a strong personal connection with Hong Kong.

-- Nationality/citizenship: You must be a citizen of Burundi, Rwanda, South Sudan, Tanzania or Uganda. - Residency: You must have been resident in one or more of the countries listed above, or in Kenya, for at least five of the last ten years. - Age: You must meet either of the below criteria: - i.
-You must be aged 18-24 on 1 October 2024 (i.e. you must have been born after 1 October 1999 and before 2 October 2006) - OR (for older candidates who completed their first undergraduate degree later than usual) - ii.
-You must be under the age of 27 on 1st October 2024 (i.e. have been born after 1 October 1997) AND you must also have completed your first undergraduate degree on or after 1 July 2023 - A university's policy determines the date of completion of academic requirement for a degree and this may be different from when a degree is considered awarded by the university or the date of a graduation ceremony.
-In ambiguous cases, the decision of the National Secretary is final. - Academic achievement: You must have completed an undergraduate degree (usually a Bachelor's) by July 2025, and you must have an academic background and grade that - at a minimum - meets or exceeds the specific entry requirements of your chosen course at the University of Oxford.
+• Age: You must meet either of the below criteria:

+i.
+You must be aged 18-23 on 1st October 2024 (i.e. you must have been born after 1 October 2000 and before 2 October 2006).

+OR (for older candidates who completed their first undergraduate degree later than usual)

+ii.
+You must be under the age of 27 on 1st October 2024 (i.e. have been born after 1 October 1997) AND you must also have completed your first undergraduate degree on or after 1 October 2023\.

+\ A university's policy determines the date of completion of academic requirement for a degree and this may be different from when a degree is considered awarded by the university or the date of a graduation ceremony.
+In ambiguous cases, the decision of the National Secretary is final.
-Candidates will have a higher chance of successful admission to Oxford if they have:

-- o A First Class Honours Degree or equivalent,

-- o A GPA of 3.70/4.0 or higher,
+- Academic achievement: You must have completed an undergraduate degree (usually a Bachelor's) by July 2025, and you must have an academic background and grade that at a minimum meets or exceeds the specific entry requirements of your chosen course at the University of Oxford.
+Candidates will have a higher chance of successful admission to Oxford if they have: - A First Class Honours Degree or equivalent, or, - A GPA of 3.70/4.0 or higher

-- o or the equivalent grade